dk-teknologisk-ALMC/energirobotter-ros-workspace-alex/wattson_description/README.md

 Change the paths in the `source_file` and `destination_file` variables.
 For example, all relative paths `../` need to be changed with `package://wattson_description/`.

 Manually copy the mesh files from the export folder to the `meshes/stl/` folder in the description package.

+> Should the hand orientations look weird when run with teleoperation, it is because of a transform from the VR controllers to the robot hands.
+Tune `self.hand2gripper_left` and `self.hand2gripper_right` in the `TrackingTransformer` class, found in `pkgs_teleoperation/teleoperation/teleoperation/src/tracking_transformer.py`.